j129833/CTR-and-trajectories-associated-with-dialysis-and-mortality/README.md

+### Code availability
-# Cardiothoracic ratio values and trajectories are associated with risk of requiring dialysis and mortality in chronic kidney disease
+### Cardiothoracic ratio values and trajectories are associated with risk of requiring dialysis and mortality in chronic kidney disease

-Code
+#Model prediction and discrimination for outcomes of interests